Closeup of a cocktail at the Roundhouse Restaurant in Beacon, NY. -Photo by Find My Food Stu

 Paul Brady Wine

-If you’re looking for a wine-focused stop in Beacon, Paul Brady Wine stands out from the typical bar scene.
-It operates as both a wine bar and a bottle shop, with a strong emphasis on New York State producers you don’t always see on standard wine lists.
+For a wine-focused stop in Beacon, Paul Brady Wine offers something different from the typical bar scene.
+It doubles as both a wine bar and a bottle shop, with a strong emphasis on New York State producers you don’t always see on standard wine lists.

-At the bar, you can order wines by the glass or as a flight, making it easy to compare styles from different regions across the state — from crisp Finger Lakes Rieslings to deeper Hudson Valley reds.
-The staff is well-versed in New York wine and happy to talk through what you’re drinking without making it feel overly formal.
+At the bar, you can order wines by the glass or as a flight, making it easy to compare styles from different regions across the state, from crisp Finger Lakes Rieslings to deeper Hudson Valley reds.
+The staff is knowledgeable and happy to talk through what you’re drinking without making it feel overly formal.

 They also produce their own lineup of wines, available to sample in the tasting room or purchase to take home.
-Because Paul Brady holds a winery license, they’re able to pour New York ciders, beers, and spirits as well.
-This is helpful if not everyone in your group is strictly a wine drinker.
-Small bites are available too, making it a comfortable place to settle in for a while rather than just pop in for a quick glass.
+Because Paul Brady holds a winery license, they’re able to pour New York ciders, beers, and spirits as well, which helps if not everyone in your group is strictly a wine drinker.
+Small bites are available too, so it works well as a place to settle in rather than just stop in for a quick glass.

-If you find something you love, the adjoining shop carries bottles from smaller and harder-to-find producers, giving you a chance to bring a piece of Beacon’s wine scene home with you.
+If you find something you like, the adjoining shop carries bottles from smaller, harder-to-find producers, giving you a chance to bring a piece of the local wine scene home with you.

 Estilo Y Vino Wine Bar